 Skip to code content (skip section selection)

 (A) Applicability.
-Subdivision approval shall be required before the division of land (for any purpose) into two or more parcels, except as expressly exempted below.
+Pursuant to and in accordance with G.S.
+Chapter 160D, Article 8, subdivision approval shall be required before the division of land (for any purpose) into two or more parcels, except as expressly exempted below.

 (1) The combination or recombination of portions of previously subdivided and recorded lots where the total number of lots is not increased and the resulting lots are equal to or exceed the standards of this chapter;

 (2) The division of land into parcels greater than ten acres where no street right-of-way dedication is involved;

 (3) The public acquisition by purchase of strips of land for water or sewer infrastructure or the widening or opening of streets or for public transportation system corridors;